manojc/xtag/README.md

 ### **getXTagger(options)**

-This property is the `function` that triggers `xtagger`.
-It return a `stream` that can be piped with a readbale stream.
+This property is a `function` that triggers `xtagger.` It returns a `duplex stream` that can be piped with a readbale stream.

-`options` manipulates the behavior of xml xtreamer.
+`options` manipulates the behavior of xml streamer.
 Check [sax options](https://www.npmjs.com/package/sax#arguments) for all the details.

 ### xTaggerEvent: EventEmitter